thisistonydang/phoenix-inertia-svelte/README.md

 }
 ```

-### DaisyUI
+### daisyUI

-[DaisyUI](https://daisyui.com/) is a set of utility classes that can be used with Tailwind CSS to speed up development.
+[daisyUI](https://daisyui.com/) is a set of utility classes that can be used with Tailwind CSS to speed up development.

 Install dependencies.